AntonioCedilloA01656823/iot-br-mx-g1/STEP1/README.md

 2.**Client and Edge stage:** Consits on the setup of the brokers and android client.

-3.**Cloud stage:** Consists on the implementation of a cloud broker, and the integration of a SQL database into it.
+3.**Cloud stage:** Consists on the implementation of a cloud broker, and the integration of a SQL database into it, and representing the data from it into a dashboard.

 4.**Final presentation:** Consists on the presentation of the project in a workshop.